Abiha0421/Abiha0421/README.md

 - 👀 I’m interested in cyber security and web development
 - 🌱 I’m currently learning ...
 Computer Science
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me- LinkedIn handle: Syeda Abiha Fatima
+- 📫 How to reach me- LinkedIn handle:
 - 😄 Pronouns: ...
 She/her
 - ⚡ Fun fact: ...
 I can cook